As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 Negative Split Strategy

-To run negative splits, start off slower than your planned race pace, about five seconds slower per kilometer.
+To run negative splits, start your run about five seconds slower per kilometer than your planned race pace.
 As you arrive at mid-race, speed up to your actual race pace, and then, as you reach the last third, speed up to five seconds faster than your race pace.

-Of course, at the very end, if you have gas in the tank, feel free to crank it up and end with a strong finish!
+Of course, at the very end, if you have gas in the tank, feel free to crank it up and finish strong.

 Incorporating fast finish long runs into your training is a great way to practice speeding up at the end of a race.